rebuckC2308/Forkify/README.md

   -- Also installed the 'fractional' library in order to list the ingredients using fractions

   -- Successfully refactored code in order to implement the MVC architecture

+## 3/22/2022:

+- after a short break preparing for some interviews and reviewing other course material I decided to return to working on this application.

+- this date I focus on creating a config.js file for all constants thate will be reused across the project.
+I will also create a helpers.js file that will contain a couple of functions that will be reused across the project.